rilldata/rill/docs/docs/deploy/performance.md

 :::info Working with very large data from the get go?

-Generally speaking, Rill's [embedded DuckDB OLAP engine](/reference/olap-engines/duckdb.md) works very well out-of-the-box for datasets _up to around 40-50GB in size_.
-Beyond that though, given current architectural limitations of DuckDB, performance may start to become less optimal.
+Generally speaking, Rill's [embedded DuckDB OLAP engine](/reference/olap-engines/duckdb.md) works very well out-of-the-box for datasets _up to around 50GB in size_.
 If you plan to be working with and ingesting volumes of data larger than 50GB, please [**get in touch**](contact.md) and we can explore using one of our other enterprise-grade [OLAP engine](/reference/olap-engines/olap-engines.md) options.

 :::